livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

 1. Parallel policies hold in the case of the Section Lead Editor assigning an Associate Editor a paper.
     1. Section Lead Editors will try to not assign papers to editors who have potential conflicts of interest, and Associate Editors will notify Section Lead Editors if they are assigned a manuscript which raises potential conflict of interest concerns.
     1. Co-authorships that are not considered close will be reported to the Section Lead Editors.
-    1. If an Associate Editor is later discovered to have a potential conflict of interest, the manuscript will be assigned by the Section Lead Editor to another Associate Editor, who will evaluate whether new reviewers should be invited.
+    1. If an Associate Editor is later discovered to have a potential conflict of interest, the manuscript will be assigned by the Section Lead Editor to another member of the Editorial Board, who will evaluate whether new reviewers should be invited.
     1. If a potential conflict of interest is found after acceptance, the Section Lead Editor will evaluate whether bias may have unduly affected the acceptance.
 If so, a similar committee of three Associate Editors will investigate if the acceptance was fraudulent.

 1. If a Section Lead Editor has a potential conflict of interest involving a submission, the assignment to Associate Editors will be made by another Section Lead Editor.
 The order of reassignment will be cyclic; if Section Lead Editor A has a conflict, it will got to Section Lead Editor B, unless they also have a potential conflict, in which case it will go to C, and so on, returning to A after the sequence of sections is exhausted.
 In the case that all of the Section Lead Editors have potential conflicts, the Managing Editors will select an Associate Editor to assign an Associate Editor, with the order rotating as follows:
     1. Comparison of Molecular Simulation Package Editor
     1. Tutorials Editor